Dresden Armoury: Turkish Chamber

-The holdings of the Dresden Armoury include objects belonging to the Turkish Chamber (German: Türckische Cammer) which formed a separate collection within the armoury from at least 1591.
+The holdings of the Dresden Armoury include objects belonging to the Turkish Chamber (German: Türkische Kammer) which formed a separate collection within the armoury from at least 1591.
 Over the course of several centuries, diplomatic gifts, purchased objects, and booty gained in various battles against the Ottomans were assembled, creating one of the oldest and most significant collections of Ottoman art outside Turkey.

 The roots of the oriental collection in Dresden can be traced back as far as 1591.
-At that time, the Turkish Chamber was still called Ungerische Cammer (Hungarian Chamber), probably because Saxony at that time had primarily come into contact with the Ottoman Empire in Hungary.
+At that time, the Turkish Chamber was still called Ungarische Kammer (Hungarian Chamber), probably because Saxony at that time had primarily come into contact with the Ottoman Empire in Hungary.
 The first recorded use of the name Turkish Chamber dates from 1614.

 The first inventory of the oriental holdings of the Rüstkammer was compiled on request of Elector Johann Georg II of Saxony.
 The inventory was completed in July 1674 and revised in August 1677.
 It listed 385 items, divided into four groups: defensive weapons, reflex bows, pole weapons and flags, and finally saddles, bridles and caparisons.

 After the dramatic years of the Great Northern War, August the Strong decided to reorganize his troops and renew their equipment.
 A military review of the 27,000-men-strong army was scheduled for June 1730, requiring an encampment near Zeithain north-west of Dresden with large tents.
 The biggest tent in the current exhibition was brought to Dresden specifically for this event in 1729.
 Originally, it consisted of a large roof section, two side walls and parts of an awning.
 One of the sidewalls and parts of the awning have been missing since the end of World War II.
 Nevertheless, it is one of the most magnificent surviving Ottoman tents in the world.